 These joint activities bring early career researchers together and contribute to the future research community for a better world.

-The Early Career Champions is a mentorship programme for doctoral students organized jointly by the University of Helsinki and the University of Nairobi.
+The Early Career Champions is a mentorship programme which brings together doctoral researchers and mentors from the universities of Helsinki and Nairobi.

 The vision of the Early Career Champions programme is shaped by the complexity and scale of the challenges that we are facing in the world today.
 Developing entrepreneurial skills, collaborating across borders and working together with multiple stakeholders to solve these global issues can provide exciting, new career opportunities for doctoral candidates of both universities.

 The programme is open for doctoral researchers at the University of Helsinki and the University of Nairobi who are focusing on One Health.

 If you want to learn more about the programme and see when the call for mentees and mentors is open, please follow the link to the proramme's pages.

 Bildad Hawi - Institute of Anthropology, Gender and African Studies, UoN

 Hellen Muringa Mwaura – Centre for Biotechnology & Bioinformatics, UoN

 Victor Musyoki – Department of Medical Microbiology, UoN

 Samuel Mwangi Njoroge - Centre for Biotechnology & Bioinformatics, UoN